cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/01-introduction.md

        )
 ~~~
 {: .language-cpp}

+If multiple collections exist with the same name in the "Module" column from `edmDumpEventContent`, more specific names from the "Label" and "Process" columns can be specified using colon separators: `cms.InputTag("module:label:process")`

 Running POET requires 2 command-line arguments:
  * `isData`: true for data and false (default) for simulation,